yisheng/AppScreenshot/README.md

 ![Sample Preview](assets/sample.png)

+# How it works

+This project consists of three parts:

+1. The NodeJS web service who hosts styled app screenshots
+2. [PhantomJS](http://phantomjs.org/) who captures the styled app screenshots to png files
+3. A `sh` file who executes `phantomjs` command for all sizes required

 # How to use

-1. Capture the screenshots of your app & setup `config.json`
+1. Capture screenshots of your app
+2. Setup `config.json`
-2. Install dependencies by `npm install`
+3. Install dependencies by `npm install`
-3. Run the web service by `node app.js`
+4. Run the web service by `node app.js`
-4. Generate beautiful screenshots by `sh build.sh YOUR_APP_NAME`
+5. Generate beautiful screenshots by `sh build.sh YOUR_APP_NAME`

 Checkout the sample folder `/public/images/Sample`.